Presented to the Buddha Center on Sunday, February 1, 2015.

 The Buddha’s segue from praise to irony and his love of language is a characteristic idiosyncrasy of the Buddhavacana throughout the Pali Canon.
 I like to think that it reflects a similar quirk in the syntax of the historical Buddha.
 Sariputta, however, does not accept the Buddha’s criticism, saying, “Lord, the minds of the arhant Buddhas of the past, future and present are not open to me.
 But I know the drift of the Dhamma” (dhammanvaya).
 Walshe translates vaya as “way” or “drift.”
 The root meaning appears to be “energy, strength, vitality” (Sanskrit vayas).
 Also, “man, hero.”
 Sariputta seems to mean that he can identify a true Buddha by his behaviour.
 The conversation ends here.
 Perhaps the Buddha accepted Sariputta’s explanation, or perhaps the conclusion of the discussion has been lost.

 The Buddha then goes to Pataligama.
 This was a small “water fort” where the Ganges, Gandhaka, and Son rivers converge.
 The Buddha predicts that Pataligama will become the capital.
 Pataliputta (Patna) became a centre of trade and commerce that attracted merchants and intellectuals.
 This is one of the oldest continuously inhabited places in the world.
 It is also, according to the sutta, the home of thousands of spiritual beings, earth-bound sky devas (lit. ‘shining ones’) who were, interestingly, influencing the minds of the government officials telepathically!
 This fascinating and easily overlooked detail correlates precisely with Jacques Vallee’s study of the repeated appearance throughout history of what are today termed “UFOs,” which he considers to be both real and physical, but non-extraterrestrial.
 We’ll be discussing “Buddhism and the Phenomenology of the UFO” in a later talk (see Vallee, Dimensions, 2014).
-Of course, most scholars ignore it.
+Of course, most academics ignore it.

 The Buddha and Ananda go to Kotigama.
 Here the Buddha gives a talk on the Four Noble Truths.